 So, how do you do that?

 By writing the novel that you’ve always wanted to write, but are afraid to put on paper.

 Could anyone have predicted that first-time novelist Kathryn Stockett’s The Help was going to sell millions of copies?
 What about first-time novelist Alice Sebold’s The Lovely Bones, a novel about the aftermath of a young girl’s rape and murder?

-Write the novel that you must write.
+Write the novel that you want to write.
 Tell the story with all of the passion and heart you can muster.
 Write it for yourself, and let go of the notion that until it is sold it has no value.
 If you do that, the market might very well beat a path to your door.